-Breaking Down The Avalanches Since I Left You Album: A Track-by-Track Analysis
+Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

-Firstly, we’ve put together a table of the key samples used in each track.
+We’ve put together a table of the key samples used in each track, followed by a breakdown of what makes each one tick.

 The Avalanches Since I Left You